clarkio/ttv-chat-bot/README.md

    Example: mainScene=https://streamelements.com/overlay/abc/123

+10. Get Streamelements JWT from your account and update `STREAMELEMENTS_JWT` in your `.env` file.

 ## Run the Application

 Please make sure you've completed all steps in the "Getting Started" section before attempting to run the app.